 Libraries Without Walls Conference Showcases Adaptive Technology for the Blind

-June 13, 2017 - Librarians, educators and patrons from around the state met today to learn from experts on how adaptive technology can meet the information needs of the visually or physically impaired via the Internet, online catalogs and electronic media.
-The daylong event, held at Lansing Community College, was sponsored by the Michigan Bureau of Services for Blind Persons (BSBP) in the Department of Licensing and Regulatory Affairs.
+June 4, 2019 – Consumers and professionals from around the state are meeting today to learn from experts on how assistive technology can meet the information needs of persons who are blind, visually or physically impaired via the Internet, online catalogs and electronic media.
+The daylong event, held at the Lansing Community College West Campus, is sponsored by the Michigan Bureau of Services for Blind Persons (BSBP) in the Department of Licensing and Regulatory Affairs (LARA).

 "The understanding and accessibility of cutting-edge technology can be a vital communication and learning resource for Michigan residents with disabilities," BSBP Director Bill Robinson said.
 "Our bureau is focused on providing a diverse set of quality services to ensure that blind individuals have the opportunities they need to achieve active employability and independence."